Yousician works with acoustic and electric pianos, as well as MIDI keyboards, without built in sound modules.

-- Make sure you have allowed Yousician to access your device microphone:
+- Make sure you have allowed access your device microphone:

 - Double check your piano set up.

-- Check Advanced audio settings option under Game tab.
+- Check Advanced audio settings option in the Game tab.
 Ensure your device microphone shows green under Input device.

 - For Android devices, try re-calibrating audio.
 You can also lower the buffer size and change audio engines to Android Audio.
-The options are available under Advanced settings in the Game tab.
+The options are available via the Advanced audio settings in the Game tab.

 - If you are using a MIDI connection, check that you have chosen it as Input device.
 You can do so from the Advanced audio settings option in the Game tab.

 - Try turning off effects on your keyboard as these can affect the recognition.
 Use as clear sound as you can to get the best recognition.

 - Check your PC/Mac microphone input as it could be too low.